-This time of year it may feel cosy being sealed tight inside against the cold weather.
-You might even be quietly smug about the Hygge vibes that you have created with glowing candles.
+It may feel cosy being sealed tight inside at times.
 However, doing all of this can exacerbate the pollution and toxic indoor air quality within your home.

 For decades there has been increased public awareness on the dangers of pollution and toxic air outdoors for city dwellers.
 Unlike outdoor air, the air inside our homes is largely unregulated and has been all but ignored by researchers even though we spend close to 90% of our time indoors (even in Australia).
 The most common sources of indoor air pollutants include, Volatile organic compounds (VOCs), house dust mites allergens and mold spores.